Purpose

 Detailed Description

 SISTER is a Phase II, Bayesian, adaptive, randomized, dose-finding trial of TS23 in patients with acute ischemic stroke.
-Patients with an anterior cerebral circulation acute ischemic stroke and present between 4.5 to 24 hours of their last known well with a presenting NIH Stroke Scale Score >/=6 and an imaging evidence of salvageable brain tissue will be eligible and will be approached for an informed consent for study participation.
+Patients with an anterior cerebral circulation acute ischemic stroke and present between 4.5 to 24 hours of their last known well with a presenting NIH Stroke Scale Score >/=4 (with the patient having a clearly disabling deficit if the NIHSS is 4 or 5) and an imaging evidence of salvageable brain tissue will be eligible and will be approached for an informed consent for study participation.
 After informed consent is provided, the study will randomize to 4 doses of TS23 and placebo.
 The trial will enroll 300 subjects at up to 50 participating sites.
-The effects of TS23 will be evaluated on two following primary outcomes using a utility function: 1) primary safety outcome: any intracerebral hemorrhage at 30 (+/-6) hours and 2) primary efficacy outcome: NIH Stroke Scale score at 30 (+/-6) hours after drug administration.
+The effects of TS23 will be evaluated on two following primary outcomes using a utility function: 1) primary safety outcome: any intracerebral hemorrhage at 30 (+/-4) hours and 2) primary efficacy outcome: NIH Stroke Scale score at 30 (+/-4) hours after drug administration.
 The study will follow participants for 90 (+/-7) days.
 Primary Objective: To identify a dose of TS23 that is safe and more efficacious than placebo for the treatment of patients from 4.5 to 24 hours of last known well, who have evidence of core-penumbra mismatch on perfusion imaging and are not a candidate for standard of care reperfusion therapies.

 Notice